 Both of the Lego Harry Potter games are excellent, but like the books, the last three years home in on what the series is all about.
 Plus, Years 5-7 looks better than the first game and has a darker tone (though, the signature Lego humor is still intact).

 This game features the events from The Order of the Phoenix to The Deathly Hallows, bringing in events from the books and movies.
-In addition to the standard puzzles and combat, you can learn and use spells from the
+In addition to the standard puzzles and combat, you can learn and use spells from the books and unlock more than 100 characters, many of which have unique abilities.

 Lego Lord of the Rings